-- Shoes must be worn at all times. - Underwear must be covered. - Clothing will not contain wording or graphics that advertise or promote illegal activities, are sexually explicit, or that contain obscenity or profanity. - Wearing of items associated with gang activity will not be tolerated.
+- Clothing and hair should be clean and not disruptive to the learning environment - Shoes must be worn at all times. - Underwear will be covered and excessive skin will not be shown during normal activities such as walking, sitting, and going up or down stairs. - Clothing will not contain wording or graphics that advertise or promote illegal activities, are sexually explicit, or that contain obscenity or profanity. - Wearing of items that have been associated with gang activity (regardless of color) will not be tolerated.